• Send Us a Message

 2) Make Four HSTs:

-c) Cut squares in half.
+c) Cut the squares diagonally in half.

 Seam Allowance Additions - H-Addition - Guidelines4Quilting